 Buy less, choose well, wear for longer.
 This Vivienne Westwood quote sums it all up.
 I would only add recycling.

 - Stop buying for pleasure.
 Do you need something or just want it?
 Just because something is offered to you at an attractive price, doesn’t mean you have to take it.

 - A funny tee-shirt costs five euros for a reason.
 Why not choose a more timeless piece made of better material?
 In the time I have consumed five polyester cardigans, one cashmere one would have probably outlived all these and even cost me less money.
-Especially if I found a used one in good condition (and here’s part 2a; always look first in the local online marketplaces for quality second hand stuff).
+Especially if I found a used one in good condition (and here’s part 2a; always look first in the local online marketplaces and flea markets for quality second hand stuff).